Mikejo5000/vsts-docs-pr/docs/settings/about-areas-iterations.md

 Each team can create a hierarchy of areas under which the team can organize their backlog items, user stories, requirements, tasks, and bugs.

 Avoid creating an area structure that is too complex.
 You can create areas to partition permissions on work items, but complex trees require significant overhead for permission management.
-You might find that it is too much work to duplicate the structure and permissions in other team projects.
+You might find that it is too much work to duplicate the structure and permissions in other projects.

 ## How many iterations should a team define?